The following is a list of frequently asked questions about the Supervised Release Program.

 - What arrangements are available to ensure that the individual can access and will participate in necessary treatment.

 How many individuals are living in the community on supervised release?

 The number of people living in the community on supervised release is a small fraction of the population of convicted sex offenders in Wisconsin.
-As of May 30, 2018, 49 individuals are on supervised release.
-There are 28 individuals court ordered for supervised release who are living at Sand Ridge Secure Treatment Center waiting for a home in the community to be identified and approved.
+As of February 4, 2019, 50 individuals are on supervised release.

 Why is this individual being placed in my community?